njosieb/100-days-of-code/log.md

 **Today's Progress**: Added elements that will be used for mobile menu.

 **Thoughts**:Day #51 of #100DaysOfCode I started building the elements for the mobile menu.
 Little things like padding and clashing of some other classes are keeping it from fitting just right, but looks like I already know what I'll be working on tomorrow! lol

+### Day 52: May 23, 2019 Thursday

+**Today's Progress**: Styled and properly linked the mobile menu!!!!!!!!!!!!!!!!!!!!!!
+AHHH

+**Thoughts**: Day #52 of #100DaysOfCode Figured out how to style & put links in the mobile friendly menu.
+I was able to guess my way through referring to another project, tweaking a few things here & there, I worked on with the same premise.
+I was shocked when it worked Very proud of myself!

 <!-- **Link(s) to work**
 1. [Find the Longest Word in a String](https://www.freecodecamp.com/challenges/find-the-longest-word-in-a-string)